TalTech-IVAR-Lab/ros-desktop-docker/README.md

 Dockerized ROS Desktop environment for development and experimentation used by [TalTech IVAR Lab][taltech_ivar_lab].

+## Why and how

+Learn why this project was created and how it is useful by reading our [Motivation doc][docs_motivation].

 ## What's included

 In addition to what is already in [taltechivarlab/ubuntu-desktop:20.04][ubuntu_desktop_github], this image adds modifications required for ROS development: